Cheryl Kagan: Career

-Kagan spent the summer after her freshman year at Vassar working in Washington, DC as a member of U.S. Senator Ted Kennedy's presidential campaign staff in 1980.
+Kagan spent the summer after her freshman year at Vassar working in Washington, D.C. as a member of U.S. Senator Ted Kennedy's presidential campaign staff in 1980.
 After graduating from Vassar, she worked for three months at the Brookings Institution, before working for U.S. Senator Alan Cranston's presidential campaign during the 1984 United States presidential election.
 Afterwards, Kagan worked as a PAC and Legislative Assistant for the National Abortion Rights Action League (NARAL) from 1984 to 1985.

 During the mid-1980s, Kagan began her work as an independent political and marketing consultant to candidates and nonprofits, which she continues to do today.
 Candidates she has advised include Maryland delegate Joe Vogel.

 Kagan worked as the director of development for the National Women's Political Caucus from 1986 to 1987.
 From 1989 to 1991, she worked as an executive director for the Independent Action PAC, afterwards working as the chief of staff to U.S. Representative John W. Cox Jr. from 1991 to 1992.
 In 1991 and 1993, Kagan was a lobbyist for the Brady Center to Prevent Gun Violence, where she helped pass the Brady Handgun Violence Prevention Act and the Federal Assault Weapons Ban.

 During her first term in the Maryland House of Delegates, Kagan worked as a substitute teacher for Montgomery County Public Schools.
 After retiring from the House of Delegates, she worked as an executive director for the Carl M. Freeman Foundation until 2007, when she became a professor at Montgomery College until 2009.
 Kagan worked as the executive director for the Americans for Democratic Action's education fund from 2010 to 2012, and afterwards worked as the director of community engagement for BBYO's mid-atlantic chapter.

 Kagan served as the co-chair, and later as a Montgomery County delegate, for John Kerry's 2004 presidential campaign.
 She later served on the steering committee of Hillary Clinton's 2008 presidential campaign.
 Kagan observed the Iowa caucuses in 2008, 2012, and 2020.